CRIPAC-DIG/GET/README.md

 ## Usage

-You can run the commands below to train our model on Snopes Dataset.
+You can run the commands below to train and test our model on Snopes Dataset.

 ```
 python MasterFC/master_get.py --dataset="Snopes" \